Evie-Skinner18/DATENIGHT/README.md

 ## File Structure

 Make sure that you're file structure is setup appropriately.
-Separate out all your Javascript, Css and images into their own independent files. e.i.
+Separate out all your Javascript, Css and images into their own independent files. e.i.  done

 ```
 +-- project-one